kossiitkgp/docs/events/git-and-github.md

 - Skip hands-on sessions.
 Hands on sessions are the main reason we conduct workshops, else audience would have simply watched a tutorial video.
 Repeat demos if required.
 Provide individual assistance.
 Make sure audience get their hands dirty.
 - Skip questions.
 Git contains many non-intuitive ideas.
 Audience may be confused while you are explaining the concepts.
 Re-explain things in a different way if necessary.
 Encourage audience to speak out if they have confuse.
 Tell them that Git is non-intuitive and its okay to ask small doubts.

+## KOSS Intro
+This git and github workshop will have a significant part, introducing them about KOSS (4-5 slides worth it material).
+Focusing on when we do selections and why we do it at that time - no need to introduce to open source
 ## Miscellaneous
 - We can also consider to conduct a Advanced Git workshop, where concepts like `rebase`, `stash` and `bisect` are taught.
 The duration of this workshop can be shorter than duration of a regular workshop(3 hours).
 If such a thing is being planned, make sure to give some git excerises in the gap between git basic workshop and git advanced workshop, so that they are in touch with git concepts.
 - `switch` is the new preferred way to switch branches.
 This might be included in the upcoming workshops.
 Refer [this](https://www.banterly.net/2021/07/31/new-in-git-switch-and-restore/).